scottishgovernment/economicactionplan.mygov.scot/_site-furniture/cookies.md

 </div>

 ## Cookies that we set
-We use several tools &mdash; Google Analytics, Google Optimize and Mouseflow &mdash; to collect information about how you use mygov.scot.

 We store information about:
 * the pages you visit and how long you spend on each page
 * how you got to mygov.scot
 * what you click on while you're visiting mygov.scot
-* which variation of a page you've visited when we are testing out small design changes using Google Optimize

 We do not:
 * collect information that can be used to identify you; for example, we never receive your name or address